 A Type II injury results from the C1 tubercle detaching from TAL and can heal with halo vest immobilization.

 Atlas (C1) fractures account for nearly 7% of cervical spine fractures.
 These classify as Types I-III.

-Axis (C2) fractures can be various, including hangman's fractures, odontoid fracture, and other parts.
-The hangman's fracture is the result of hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
-The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates and anterior subluxation.
+Axis (C2) fractures can vary, including hangman's fractures, odontoid fractures, and other parts.
+The hangman's fracture results from hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
+The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates, and anterior subluxation.

 If any fracture extends through the vertebral foramen, a CTA should be obtained to evaluate for vertebral artery injury.

 Odontoid fractures are classified using the Anderson and D’Alonzo system.